rvsrnvsn/ICML2019/README.md

 _Neil Houlsby, Andrei Giurgiu, Stanislaw Jastrzebski, Bruna Morrone, Quentin de Laroussilhe, Andrea Gesmundo, Mona Attariyan, Sylvain Gelly_

 + Transfer learning for NLP
-  - Take a large pretrained model (BERT) and fine-tune
+  - Take a large pre-trained model (BERT) and fine-tune
 + Main idea: instead of fine-tuning for each new task, train tiny adapter modules at each layer for each task
   - Gets similar performance with many fewer parameters (30x reduction at only 0.4% accuracy drop)
 + Poster 102